Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/Wireless/2.Wireless/1.Mode/readme.md

 * Other side: **Station Bridge**
 * Often uses **WDS** or **4-address mode**
  ### Note
 * ❌ Always Disbale the DCHP SERVER
+* ❌ No NAT Rule is Needed here

 ### Use case